China's manufacturing PMI down in July

 Pressured by the complex internal and external environment, the sub-index for production and operation activity expectation went down 3.2 percentage points from last month to 52, but has remained in the expansion area.

+The new order sub-index decreased 1.9 percentage points to 48.5, indicating shrinking demand in the manufacturing market.

+"Insufficient market demand is the major obstacle that the manufacturing firms are facing, and the recovery foundation of the industry still needs to be consolidated," Zhao said.

-The data also showed that the PMI for China's non-manufacturing sector came in at 53.8 in July, down from 54.7 in June.
+However, Sunday's data showed that China's non-manufacturing activities continued to recover, with the PMI for the non-manufacturing sector at 53.8 in July, staying in the expansion territory for the second month in a row.

+Boosted by the pro-growth policies, the service sector continued to recover in July as the sub-index for business activities in the sector stood at 52.8, staying in the expansion range.

+A meeting of the Political Bureau of the Communist Party of China Central Committee held on Thursday urged efforts to consolidate the upward trend of economic recovery, maintain stability in employment and prices, keep the economy running within an appropriate range, and strive for the best possible outcome.

 Photos